 Really pressed for time?
 Download the full guide to creating more flexible learning materials.

-I’ve been part of the higher education machine for twenty years now, witnessing a number of changes that have each presented different challenges.
+I’ve been part of higher education for over twenty years now, witnessing a number of changes that have each presented different challenges.

-There is a paradox within higher education, that the general conservative characteristics of institutions is actually the basis of an environment that thrives when it is required to change.
-Academics demonstrate the sort of agility that a start-up desires, and innovative solutions to new sets of problems are debated and developed at break-neck speed.
+There is a paradox within higher education.
+The generally conservative characteristics of institutions reflect an environment that thrives when it is required to change.
+Academics demonstrate agility that a start-up desires; innovative solutions to new problems are debated, then developed at break-neck speed.

-In the UK, the `lockdown’ measures started part-way through an academic year, leaving institutions and students with no alternative but to cope with emergency measures to complete the remainder of their courses.
+In the UK, `lockdown’ measures started part-way through an academic year.
+Institutions and students had no alternative but to cope with emergency measures to complete the remainder of their courses.

 Ahead of the game